life-itself/lifeitself.org/content/hubs/bergerac.md

 * **More questions?** Contact praxis@lifeitself.org.

 ## About the Praxis Hub
-Created in 2020 the concept of this space was developped by Valérie Duvauchelle and Liam Kavannagh as a metamodern secular monastery to explore the concept of post secularity within Praxis.
+Created in 2020 the concept of this space was developped by Valérie Duvauchelle and Liam Kavanagh as a metamodern secular monastery to explore the concept of post secularity within Praxis.
-During this time several  kind of residencies happened at the hub
+During this time several  kind of residencies happened at the hub:
-- Post secular praxis residencies (with or without a theme)
+- Praxis residencies (with or without a theme)
 - Training residencies (resiliency circles, emergent dialogues)
 - Retreats (tenzo)
 - Life itself gatherings